-Musician and Actor Jared Leto is very involved in tech investments, including recent ventures into Blockchain developer Alchemy.
-His portfolio is broad, and shows an interest in an array of industries hoping to innovate through new tech breakthroughs from medicine to rockets.
+Musician and actor Jared Leto is heavily invested in tech companies, including recent ventures into Blockchain developer Alchemy.
+His portfolio is broad and shows an interest in an array of industries hoping to innovate through new tech breakthroughs from medicine to rockets.
 In 2020 he invested in Relativity Space, a series D aerospace company with the goal of building the autonomous rocket factory.

 Robert Downey Jr.

 Of course, Robert Downey Jr, Iron Man himself, is investing in tech.
 The actor has his own VC firm but, more recently, Downey launched the FootPrint Coalition, which combines democratic venture capital investment with storytelling to encourage investments in tech that will promote sustainability and reduce carbon emissions.
 The rolling venture fund has six companies within its portfolio, including RWDC; a leading manufacturer of PHA which is an eco-friendly alternative to plastic that has been developed to be marine biodegradable without breaking down into microplastics.

 Gwyneth Paltrow has recently turned her investments to tech by investing in a new interior design platform, The Expert.
 Born out of the challenges faced by the industry as home visits became a danger during the Coronavirus pandemic, The Expert is a platform to upload floor plans and inspiration ideas and to connect with interior design experts virtually.
 Paltrow’s investment is helping to digitize this luxury market.